osrswiki/osrswiki-android/tools/wiki_widgets/README.md

 Notes
 -----
-- The “missing widget-like classes” list is heuristic-based; it’s a starting point to spot gaps, not a definitive truth.
+- The "missing widget-like classes" list is heuristic-based; it's a starting point to spot gaps, not a definitive truth.
 - You can tune the heuristics in `is_widgety_class()` in `scan_widgets.py`.
+- Map-related modules (`ext.kartographer.*`) and classes are blacklisted by default since the app uses MapLibre instead.
+- Use `--blacklist-modules` and `--blacklist-classes` to exclude widgets you've already implemented or don't need.
 - Network access is required to query the wiki API.